Touchpoint: Product interaction

 Product interaction is when a consumer comes into contact with a businesses physical product, whether it be directly or indirectly (Stein, & Ramaseshan, 2016).
 Product interaction involves: quality of the product(s), assortment of products, direct and indirect interactions with the product (Stein, & Ramaseshan, 2016).
 When customers start interacting with a product, it gives them tangible evidence about the good and whether it meets the perceived value, from the pre-purchase stage.
 If the product does not meet expectations, the business overall could be viewed in a negative way and vice vera (Cassia, Ugolini, Cobelli, & Gill, 2015).
-Businesses should also ensure that they have a large assortment of the goods available, in-store or otherwise, this can means have a large range of sizes for clothing, and a large number of each size, or even having an item in differing colours to give the customers options (Cassia et al., 2015).
+Businesses should also ensure that they have a large assortment of the goods available, in-store or otherwise, this can means have a large range of sizes for clothing, and a large number of each size, or even having an item in differing colors to give the customers options (Cassia et al., 2015).

 In developing a product businesses should do more than identify needed features.
-It should also design for experiences, after observing how customers interact with the product and service, why they use them and analyse how existing products might be frustrating them.
-Meyer, C., & Schwager, A. (2007) recognise that ideally product development will identify customer behaviours that may run counter to the businesses expectations and discover needs that haven't been identified yet.
+It should also design for experiences, after observing how customers interact with the product and service, why they use them and analyze how existing products might be frustrating them.
+Meyer, C., & Schwager, A. (2007) recognize that ideally product development will identify customer behavior that may run counter to the businesses expectations and discover needs that haven't been identified yet.
 Although businesses know a lot about their customers buying habits, they know little about the thoughts, emotions and states of mind that customers interaction with products induce.
 Kaplan, A. (2006) discovers how marketers are using product packaging to connect with customer emotions.
 He identifies there are seven different ways product packaging can be used to create positive touchpoint experiences.
 Human touch; used to create deeper relationships with the customer, by connecting with customer's interests and aspirations.
 Spiritual touch; used to connect with different areas of customer life style, heritage and culture.
 Physical touch; meaning the actual physical sensation packaging can provide.
-Personal touch; where customers are able to interact and contribute to their own personalised designs.
+Personal touch; where customers are able to interact and contribute to their own personalized designs.
 Ritual touch; where the packaging lends itself to a customer's unique experience and use.
 Mental touch; the state of mind people bring, influenced by environment, trends and life style.
 Finally, grounding touch; where customers want to believe in something that is real, so the product needs to be honest and authentic, where it tells a story in a very honest and well-designed way.